ALEKS placement exams are used by the Baylor Math Department for placement in MTH 1320 (Precalculus) and MTH 1321

 See Chemistry ALEKS for more information from University Advisement regarding the ALEKS family of placement exams.

 The purpose of the assessment is so that you and your advisor know which math courses are best for you to take.

 The following links are for students wishing to place into MTH 1320 or MTH 1321 for Spring 2019.

-A $25 fee will be added to your student account after you complete your first assessment.
+A $25 fee will be added to your student account when you create a username and log in to ALEKS.
 This fee will cover your first five assessments.
 If you need more attempts, they are available for $25 per 5 assessments.

 What is ALEKS?